freerange/site/soups/weeknotes/week-426.snip.markdown

 We were joined for lunch on Tuesday by [Jusna][jusna].
 Jusna's recently left FutureLearn (where we all worked together) so it was interesting to hear about her plans for the future.

 We had a good conversation about some potential client work.
-It's not the sort of work we've been involved in before so it was good to discuss it and for us to agree on something we're all comfortable with.
+It's a little different from the sort of engagement we've had historically so it was good to discuss it and come up with an approach we're all comfortable with.

 Chris and I spent Friday morning evaluating the [Fairmondo][fairmondo] and [Sharetribe][sharetribe] codebases to determine their suitability for use for [Fairmondo UK][fairmondo-uk].